Date: Friday May 10th, 2019

 Questions?: Contact a member of the committee at email@example.com.

-Lakeridge Science Fair is a noncompetitive event designed to teach students the true nature of science: how fun it is to ask questions and answer them yourself!
+Lakeridge Science Fair is a noncompetitive event designed to encourage students to experience the fun true nature of science: to ask questions and find the answers yourself!
 Every student will have a chance to present their project and discuss their findings.
-A certificate and a Special Science Fair award will be awarded to each child at the end of the event.
+A Science Fair certificate and medal will be awarded to each child following their presentation.

 - Show kids that science can be fun and exciting.

 - Show kids that they can ask questions about anything and discover the answers by themselves.

 - Encourages independent thinking and a chance to think “outside the box”

 - Opportunity to investigate and explore a new idea